 Visit our properties in the Loweswater area.

-One of the best ways to appreciate the landscape around Coniston is from Coniston Water itself, so you might like to combine a walk along lakeshore footpaths or the country lanes here with a trip on a Coniston Launch.
-One option is to catch the Coniston Launch at Coniston Jetty to either of the Sunny Bank or Torver jetties.
+One of the best ways to appreciate the landscape around Coniston is from Coniston Water itself, so you might like to combine a walk with a trip on the Coniston Launch.
+One option is to catch the Launch at Coniston Jetty to either of the Sunny Bank or Torver jetties.
 From here you can then take the walk back along the road and lakeside footpath to your starting point.

 View our cottages in and around Coniston.

-For a lakeside walk in the most tranquil of locations, it doesn't get any better than the six and a half-mile walk around Ennerdale Water.
-This isn't a way-marked route, but it is possible to walk freely around most of the lakeshore.
+For a lakeside walk in the most tranquil of locations, it doesn't get any better than the 6.5-mile walk around Ennerdale Water.
+This isn't a way-marked route, but it's possible to walk freely around most of the lakeshore.
 The walk takes in forest roads, tracks, narrow and rocky footpaths (which are frequently very wet), and a steep climb and short exposed scramble over Angler's Crag.
 Your reward?
 Superb views across one of the Lake District's least visited lakes!

 Take a look at our fantastic range of cottages in the Ennerdale area.

 Whatever your walking tastes and ability, we hope we've been able to inspire you with some of our ideas for lakeside walks in this post.
-If you haven't yet booked your next visit to the Lake District, you can find your ideal cottage in the perfect location by visiting our online search facility.
+If you haven't yet booked your next visit to the Lake District, browse our collection of Lake District Cottages by using the Cottage Search tool.

-For further walking ideas, you may like to take a look at our other recent posts:
+For further walking ideas, take a look at all of our walking ideas.